build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

     * The user’s smart card certificate is not trusted by the WorkSpace.
 Connect to the WorkSpace using RDP and confirm what certificate is being redirected into the user’s personal store and ensure it is trusted.
     * The user’s certificate is not configured correctly for Windows smart card authentication.

-### At the Linux WorkSpace logon screen, various errors can be reported during smart card authentication:
+### At the Linux WorkSpace logon screen, various errors can be reported during smart card authentication
 ![Image showing the Linux logon page returning a Sorry, that did not work Please try again. error when entering a smart card PIN](./images/42-Linux-logon-page-returning-Sorry-that-did-not-work.png)
     The above error indicates a Linux OS-level smart card authentication failure.
 This and other related errors at this logon screen can be caused due to the following reasons: